Hexecoder/Merts-Manual/EN/System/System.md

 VMware is a virtualization technology

-it has seperated nic card
+it has seperated nic card.

 we can seperate the storage unit